dhall-lang/dhall-text/README.md

 -- This file has type:
 --
---     ./people : List { name : Text, upvotes : Integer }
+--     ./people : List { name : Text, upvotes : Natural }
 --
 -- ... or just:
 --